 Top 6 Drawing Tablets in 2021

-One question we get asked a lot is whether iPad Pro or any Android tablet going to replace traditional graphics tablets.
+One question we get asked a lot is whether iPad Pro or Samsung Galaxy tablet is going to replace traditional drawing tablets.
 It may happen soon but it really depends on your need and habit.

 Computer-connected Drawing Tablets with Stylus

 Traditional drawing tablet, or previously known as drawing pad, is a touchpad that comes with a stylus that has high levels of pen pressure sensitivity.
 It requires users to connect it to a computer or a monitor before drawings can been seen and is therefore, considered as an accessory of personal computers.

 This type of drawing tablets aims to provide a natural sketching/ drawing experience, as if you are drawing on actual papers and they usually come with a large drawing canvas.
 They are long-lasting (especially those with no screen to break!) and easy to use.
 As technology advances, manufactures are beginning to produce drawing tablets with screen, even when it has to be connected to a computer, so users can draw and see the art on the same screen simultaneously.
 Professional artists tend to prefer drawing tablets to other multi-purpose tablets that support drawing and sketching.

 Wacom is no doubt a leader in the drawing tablet industry, capturing over 80% of the market share since 2008.
 Its latest professional-grade tablet model, the Wacom Cintiq Pro 24, is one of the best drawing tablets.
 It comes with Wacom's most natural and advanced pen performance with 8,192 levels of pressure sensitivity, eraser and virtually lag free tracking.
 Its 24 inch LCD display has a 4K resolution (3840 x 2160 pixels) with superb color accuracy.

 The XP-PEN brand manufactures middle price range drawing tablets.
 Its latest model XP-PEN